 keywords: mutation model, number of alleles, genotype, genotype file, middle allele

 Population genetic analyses are dependent on the presence of genetic variation in the population at a certain locus.
 This variation can arise either through mutation or migration.
-Here we will visualise and compare two different process of mutation and accumulation of alleles of a neutral locus over time in a single, isolated population consisting of 10’000 randomly mating hermaphrodites.
+To start we will visualise and compare two different process of mutation in qN and look at the accumulation of alleles of a neutral locus over time in a single, isolated population consisting of 10’000 randomly mating hermaphrodites.

-Since qN default settings assumes a single, isolated population of randomly mating hermaphrodites, we do not need to specify these parameters.
+Since qN default settings assumes a single, isolated population of randomly mating hermaphrodites, we do not need to specify any of those parameters.
 However, if we want to introduce a single neutral locus to our population, we will have to tell it to qN

 ntrl_loci 1

 Next, we will have to specify how many alleles could possible exist for this locus.
 In theory, an infinite amount of potential alleles could mutate into existence, but with many neutral loci, this is actually not the case.
-Microsatellites have an absolute minimum number of repeats, and often some maximum length can also be observed.
+Microsatellites have an minimum repeat of one, and often some maximum length can also be observed.
 SNP’s theoretically have four possible alleles (G C A T), but in practise are mostly biallelic, as are AFLPs.
 For the sake of this exercise, we select a slightly larger number alleles:

-ntrl_all 11
+ntrl_all 11 # default is 255 alleles

 qN can maximally have 256 alleles per locus, but due to the architecture of qN, it is often better to pick an odd number of alleles, so that one allele is the ‘middle allele’.